jsspencer/testcode/docs/testcode.py.rst

     section of the :ref:`userconfig` file.
 -c CATEGORY, --category=CATEGORY
     Select the category/group of tests.
 Can be specified multiple times.
-    Any wildcard(s) are used to refer to test(s) by their path are expanded.
+    Wildcards or parent directories can be used to select multiple directories by their path.
 Default: use the `_default_` category if run is an action unless make-benchmarks is an action.
 All other cases use the `_all_` category by default.
 The `_default_` category contains all  tests unless otherwise set in the :ref:`jobconfig` file.
 -e EXECUTABLE, --executable=EXECUTABLE
     Set the executable(s) to be used to run the tests.
 Can be  a path or name of an option in the :ref:`userconfig` file, in which case all test programs are